leonlefever/AdvancedAI_Project/reports/technical_report.md

 - Many features like `street_number`, `door`, `portal` were 100% missing.
 - Missing latitude/longitude limited use of map-based models.
-- Address inconsistencies required us to ignore geolocation.
+- Address inconsistencies required me to ignore geolocation.

 ---